jbschlosser-zz/smudge/README.md

 ## Introduction
 smudge is an ncurses-based Multi-User Dungeon (MUD) client scriptable with Scheme.
 It exists because I like MUDs, curses interfaces, and Lisp dialects.
-Since MUds are text-based, a curses interface seems appropriate.
+Since MUDs are text-based, a curses interface seems appropriate.
 I was also excited about the possible features I could implement with the power of Scheme. smudge is based on an older client known as mcl, although it shares no code whatsoever with it.
 I liked the general interface of mcl, but it wasn't ideal